arokapil/tektosphere-ethereum-classic/README.md

 This pool is tested to work with [Ethcore's Parity](https://github.com/ethcore/parity).
 Mining and block unlocking works, but I am not sure about payouts and suggest to run *official* geth node for payments.

 ### Credits
-Ported by LeChuckDE, Licensed under GPLv3.
+Ported by arokapil, Licensed under GPLv3.
 Made by sammy007.
 Licensed under GPLv3.

 #### Contributors